pcal43/mob-filter/CONFIG.md

 Two integers between 0 and 24000.
 True if mob is spawning at a timeOfDay within the range.

 #### `spawnReason`
-A list of net.minecraft.entity.EntitySpawnReason values.
+*In version `0.11.2+1.21.1` and older, this key was called `spawnType`.* A list of net.minecraft.entity.EntitySpawnReason values.
 The condition is true when the mob is being spawned due to one of the listed reasons.

-*In version 0.11.2+1.21.1 and older, this key was called `spawnType`.*

 As of Minecraft 1.21.3, valid values are:
 - `NATURAL`